Chill Out. Don’t you wish it was that easy to let sh$t go? Maybe this week’s Treasure Trove Links can help you out.

 My children and I are so accustomed to change–traveling, moving, and generally go-go-going–that staying in one place and enjoying days with a similar rhythm has been a sweet adventure of its own.
 The end of these days, even if our routine is able to continue by choice, actually feels like a loss.

 Grieving has become in some ways the new normal during this pandemic.
 The loss of normalcy.
 The loss of freedom and unrestricted movement or gatherings.
-The loss of loved ones.
+Of course, the loss of loved ones.
 The loss of jobs.
-The loss of businesses.
-The loss of relationships.
+And the loss of businesses.
+And, the loss of relationships.
 The loss of seeing and spending time with people.
-The loss of travel dreams.
+Also, the loss of travel dreams.
 The loss of scheduled events and plans.
 The loss of activities, occasions, and traditions, like middle school and high school graduations–or getting driving licenses on birthdays.

 So, this week has me thinking about grieving and loss in this new paradigm.
 These reading links of the week are on point.